TOP

 Sustainability Management Team

-This team convenes regularly to review SMP progress, review opportunities for program enhancement, and share internal and external insights and best practices.
+Reviews SMP progress and opportunities for program enhancement and shares internal and external insights and best practices.

 In addition to our general sustainability governance, Lockheed Martin has strong frameworks for the governance of key topics described below.
 For further information on Lockheed Martin’s stakeholder governance and the management of our sustainability priorities, please visit our Materiality Assessment or 2025 Sustainability Management Plan website.